mucsci-students/2024sp-420-JavaA/README.md

 11. Run specific tests by using "mvn test -Dtest=TestClassName#MethodName" where TestClassName is the name of the file you want to run and Methodname is the name of the test you want to run, you can also use * as the MethodName to run all tests of that class.

+12. To run the CLI use "java -jar .\target\java2-1.0-SNAPSHOT.jar cli" when starting the program